 Go Forth, And Enjoy Your Journey To Financial Freedom

 This map shows you the way to financial security, independence, and freedom.
 No matter where you are on your financial journey, this map can help guide you to your ultimate destination.
-It is important to enjoy the journey on any trip.
+It is crucial to enjoy the journey on any trip.